Application history of 3D scanning:

 The optimal scanning mode for such an object is basic

-The scanning object is too tall and does not fit entirely into the Neopoint scanning area, while it has a diverse and pronounced geometry.
+The scanning object is too high and does not fit entirely into the Neopoint scanning area, while it has a diverse and pronounced geometry.
 Therefore, the turntable and markers were not needed, the statuette was scanned in the basic mode by hand.
-At the same time, the accuracy of the model's dimensions turned out to be impressive: the deviation of the height in the program from the caliper reading is hundredths of a millimeter.
+At the same time, the accuracy of the model’s dimensions turned out to be impressive: the deviation of the height in the program from the caliper reading is hundredths of a millimeter.

 Impressive accuracy: the dimensions of the three-dimensional and original models match